 I wish all my readers a very Happy Valentine’s Day and though I am spending it in a rather sad and loser-like fashion, I hope y’all make a day out of it!
-I know this is the day when pink sappiness overrules our lives and the loveless ones like myself feel rather left out of a celebration we don’t understand much about (hey I have … Continue reading Valentine’s Day Kills!
+I know this is the day when pink sappiness overrules our lives and the loveless ones like myself feel rather left out of … Continue reading Valentine’s Day Kills!

-Fiona Godlee has written a very interesting Editorial in the BMJ and this tweet of hers made me think on this issue: For a while in the 90s NEJM banned editorials and reviews from authors linked to industry.
-Should the BMJ try this? http://bit.ly/rczXJt — fiona godlee (@fgodlee) August 11, 2011 I oppose the blanket ban mainly on principle.
-I know that it sounds weird, … Continue reading Why the BMJ Should Not Follow NEJM Author Ban Policy
+Fiona Godlee has written a very interesting Editorial in the BMJ and this tweet of hers made me think on this issue: http://twitter.com/fgodlee/status/101571804526682112 I oppose the blanket ban mainly on principle.
+I know that it sounds weird, but in my opinion, putting a ban on editorials and reviews by academics with ties with any related … Continue reading Why the BMJ Should Not Follow NEJM Author Ban Policy

-The point-counter-point articles by Karim Khan and Trish Groves published on November 2010 caught my attention when the latter tweeted a link to her side of the story a couple of days ago: http://twitter.com/#!/trished/status/53044806108188672 At the outset of this post, let me make one thing clear: I know that open peer review is a good thing, and I support it.
-In fact, in the few … Continue reading The Open Reviews Debate
+The point-counter-point articles by Karim Khan and Trish Groves published on November 2010 caught my attention when the latter tweeted a link to her side of the story a couple of days ago: http://twitter.com/#!/trished/status/53044806108188672 At the outset of this post, let me make one thing clear: I know that open peer review is a good … Continue reading The Open Reviews Debate

 This journal has been in the piping for quite some time as it had already been declared in the BMJ Blogs.
-It went live quite some time ago (February 24th) but I just managed to procrastinate posting this till now! http://twitter.com/#!/BMJ_Open/status/40541838293078016 The new journal works on the principle of the author paying system, much like the PLoS journals.
-They have a steep article processing charge: … Continue reading BMJ Open: New Open Access Journal
+It went live quite some time ago (February 24th) but I just managed to procrastinate posting this till now! http://twitter.com/#!/BMJ_Open/status/40541838293078016 The new journal works on the principle of the author paying system, much like … Continue reading BMJ Open: New Open Access Journal